meteor-space/base/README.md

 instance.sayHello(); // logs: 'hello!'
 ```

+This was just first glimpse into dependency injection, there many
+other ways to map your code and you can add your own too:

 **[Learn more about Space.Injector](https://github.com/CodeAdventure/meteor-space/wiki/Space.Injector)**

-### Excursion: Space.Object
+### Sidebar: Classes and Instances

+In the examples above we used plain Javascript, but Space comes bundled
-Space comes with a simple but powerful inheritance system:
+with a simple but powerful inheritance system:

 ```javascript
 var BaseClass = Space.Object.extend({